STOP Fire video

 - Check the local authority for suitable battery recycling arrangements in your area.

-The number of people using e-cigarettes has increased dramatically in recent years and this rise has also seen an increase in safety concerns.
+The number of people using e-cigarettes and vapes has increased dramatically in recent years and this rise has also seen an increase in safety concerns.
+They are sold with either single-use batteries or lithium-ion rechargeable batteries which have been known to fail, sometimes with an explosive force.

-- Follow the manufacturer’s instructions carefully; battery capacities and charging voltages vary according to the manufacturer so it’s important to check you are using the correct charger.
+- Follow the manufacturer’s instructions carefully; battery capacities and charging voltages may differ so it’s important to check you are using the correct charger.

-- Ensure that e-cigarettes are not left charging for long periods of time and don’t leave e-cigarettes charging on flammable surfaces.
+- Ensure they are not left charging for long periods and don’t charge on flammable surfaces.

-- Never leave e-cigarettes plugged in overnight or whilst you are out of the house.
+- NEVER leave e-cigarettes or vapes charging overnight or whilst you are out of the house.

-- Never use a vaping device close to medical oxygen, flammable emollient creams or airflow mattresses.
+- NEVER use e-cigarettes or vaping devices close to medical oxygen, emollient creams or airflow mattresses.

-- Never charge a battery that has been dropped or shows signs of damage.
+- NEVER charge or use a battery that has been dropped or shows signs of damage.

-- Never modify or adapt personal vaporisers and their associated kit.
+- NEVER modify or adapt these devices or their associated kits.

 - The Electrical Safety Council recommends that if your blanket is over 10 years old, you should consider disposing of it safely and buying a new one.

-- When purchasing a new electric blanket, ensure you buy from a reputable supplier and always look out for third party certification marks on the packaging and on the blanket.
+- Only buy from a reputable supplier and always look out for required safety standards certification marks on the packaging and on the blanket.

 - Do not keep the electric blanket switched on overnight unless it has a thermostatic control and is designed to be left on over this period.